 - freshly cooked pasta to serve

-Coat the bottom of a large roasting pan with some avocado oil (or cooking oil of choice), roll the turkey mixture into balls (a heaped tbsp for each ball), and place in the prepared pan.
+- Coat the bottom of a large roasting pan with some avocado oil (or cooking oil of choice), roll the turkey mixture into balls (a heaped tablespoon for each ball), and place in the prepared pan.
 Ensure the balls are not touching

 - Remove the meatballs from the oven, reduce the temperature to 325F and then pour the tomato sauce over the meatballs, return to the oven and cook for another 20 mins

 - Once cooked through, serve the meatballs over some freshly cooked pasta, with a big scoop of sauce.
 Top wth a sprinkle of parsley and another of parmesan, serve and enjoy